LongXinKou/RoboX-VQA/README.md

 ```

 ### Meta-Information

+![meta_information](./images/meta_information.png)

+### Automatic QA Generation

 We leverages GPT-4o’s capabilities to automatically generate comprehensive question-answer pairs from text meta-information,
 the **dual-source meta-information** provides rich contextual data for QA generation.

-![meta_information](./images/meta_information.png)

-### Automatic QA Generation
 ```
-Your task is to compare the predicted answer with the correct answer and determine if they match meaningfully.
-Here’s how you can accomplish the task:
-——
-##INSTRUCTIONS:
-- Focus on the meaningful match between the predicted answer and the correct answer.
-- Consider synonyms or paraphrases as valid matches.
-- Evaluate the correctness of the prediction compared to the answer.
-Please evaluate the following video-based question-answer pair:
-Question: question
-Correct Answer: answer
-Predicted Answer: pred
-Provide your evaluation only as a yes/no and score where the score is an integer value between 0 and 5, with 5 indicating the highest meaningful match.
-Consider the following guidelines:
-1. Minor differences in object descriptions should not necessarily result in a negative evaluation if the overall action is correct.
-2. Consider the potential for slight misinterpretations in visual details, especially for similar objects or surfaces.
-Please generate the response in the form of a Python dictionary string with keys ’pred’ and ’score’, where value of ’pred’ is a string of ’yes’ or ’no’ and value of ’score’ is in INTEGER, not STRING.
-DO NOT PROVIDE ANY OTHER OUTPUT TEXT OR EXPLANATION.
-Only provide the Python dictionary string.
+Please ask a question for {Q_type} based on the video.
+Then you need to give the answer.

+Video Content: {input}

+# The video depicts a robot performing tasks on a tabletop.
+# Only describe what you are certain about, and avoid providing descriptions that may be ambiguous or inaccurate.
+# Your response must be in JSON format, with the keys question and answer, like this: {{question: your question here, answer: your answer here}}.
 ```

 Our prompt engineering follows a structured approach with several key components:
 - **Meta-Information Integration**: Each prompt begins by providing the available meta-information as context, ensuring GPT-4o has access to the details of the demonstration.
 - **Task Type Specification**: The prompt explicitly defines the type of understanding to be probed.
 - **Question Format Guidelines**: We provide clear instructions on question formatting.
 - **Answer Constraint Specifications**: To maintain evaluation consistency, we define answer format requirements tailored to
 each question type.

 ## Data Format